AI-Hydro/AI-Hydro/README.md

 **AI-Hydro** is an intelligent computational environment for hydrology and Earth-system sciences research.
 Built as a VSCode extension on the Cline framework, AI-Hydro combines domain-specific Python tools, curated hydrological knowledge bases, and RAG-based intelligence to assist researchers in complex hydrological analyses.

 Unlike general-purpose coding assistants, AI-Hydro understands hydrology-specific concepts, workflows, and data structures.
-As if now, it provides **12+ specialized tools** and **6+ complete workflows** for watershed analysis, CAMELS attribute extraction, streamflow analysis, and more.
+It provides dozens of **specialized tools** and **complete workflows** for watershed analysis, CAMELS attribute extraction, streamflow analysis, and more.

 ### What Makes AI-Hydro Special

-1. **Domain-Specific Tools**: 12+ wrapper functions + 6+ complete workflows for hydrology
+1. **Domain-Specific Tools**: Dozens of wrapper functions + complete workflows for hydrology
-2. **RAG Intelligence**: Validated tool recommendations from curated knowledge base
+2. **Intelligent Tool Discovery**: Multi-criteria weighted scoring with semantic understanding
 3. **Multi-Tier Architecture**: Progressive disclosure from workflows to tools to libraries
 4. **Reproducible Workflows**: Complete audit trails with workspace-isolated environments
 5. **Direct Data Access**: USGS NWIS, NLDI, 3DEP, GridMET, and more

 ### Core Capabilities

-**Tier 2 Tools** (11 focused functions):
+**Tier 2 Tools** (Some of the focused functions):
 - `delineate_watershed()` - Extract watershed boundaries
 - `extract_topographic_attributes()` - Elevation, slope, drainage stats
 - `extract_climate_indices()` - Precipitation, temperature, aridity